Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_system_services_functions.md

 #### Values

-- Date_hour_src: The name of a CHAR type variable having a minimum length of 16, which contains a date-time value that is a concatenation of a date and time format: YYYYMMDDHHMMSS.
+- Date_hour_src: The name of a CHAR type variable having a minimum length of 16, which contains a date- time value that is a concatenation of a date and time format: YYYYMMDDHHMMSS.
-- Date_hour_dest: name of a variable of type CHAR, minimum length 16, which will be stored in the new date-time destination.
+- Date_hour_dest: name of a variable of type CHAR, minimum length 16, which will be stored in the new date- time destination.
-- Second: name of a variable of type LONG which contains the number of seconds to add to the date-time source.
+- Second: name of a variable of type LONG which contains the number of seconds to add to the date- time source.

 #### Example